cyberstainbot/AppezaMirrorBot/README.md

 - **MAX_TORRENT_SIZE**: To limit the torrent mirror size, Fill The amount you want to limit, examples: if you fill `15` it will limit `15gb`.
 - **BLOCK_MEGA_FOLDER**: (Optional field) If you want to remove mega.nz folder support, set it to `True`.
 - **BLOCK_MEGA_LINKS**: (Optional field) If you want to remove mega.nz mirror support (bcoz it's too much buggy and unstable), set it to `True`.
+- **IMAGE_URL**: (Optional field) Show Image/Logo in /start message.
+Fill value of image your link image, use telegra.ph or any direct link image.
 - **UPTOBOX_TOKEN**: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - **SHORTENER_API**: Fill your shortener api key if you are using shortener.
 - **SHORTENER**: (Optional field) if you want to use shortener in Gdrive and index link, fill shotener url here.
 Examples: